-I grew up in the UK reading stories and myths from all over the world, then caught the travel bug aged 16 on a trip to Florence, Italy.
+I grew up reading stories and myths from all over the world, then caught the travel bug aged 16 on a trip to Italy.
 I graduated from art school and spent ten years working in the family business.
-Then, my fascination with North Africa led me to return to university to study Social Anthropology in London, focusing on that region.
-Morocco is a feast for the senses with its diverse landscapes, time-worn, labyrinthine cities and vibrant cultures, while the interface between ancient and modern Egypt is intriguing.
+Then my fascination with North Africa led me to return to university to study social anthropology in London, focusing on that region.
+After working for the civil service my love of travel triumphed and I embarked upon a year long round-the-world adventure.

 When I'm not working or exploring the world, I enjoy walking and creating artefacts from recycled objects.

-Start planning your tailor-made trip with Brigitte by calling
+Start planning your tailor-made trip with Brigitte

-01993 838 423
+- 01993 838 400

 I'll never forget when…

-Snorkeling in the Red Sea has to be one of my best memories of my time in Egypt.
+Snorkelling in the Red Sea has to be one of my best memories of my time in Egypt.
 Many of the hotels have 'house reefs' which literally start where the beach ends.
 I hired a mask, fins and snorkel for a few pounds and as soon as I entered the water, the brilliance of the diverse corals looked like an underwater garden; not visited by butterflies but by shoals of fish in every form and colour.